-If you’ve decided to have your wisdom teeth removed Dr. Williams and his team will help prepare you for the best experience possible.
+If you’ve decided to have your wisdom teeth removed Dr. Williams and his team, rest assured that they are dedicated to making your experience best as possible.
 We’ll provide you with the right amount of anesthesia to help you get through the process without feeling any amount of pain.
 Also, medication will likely be prescribed for you to take afterward to reduce any post-surgery discomfort.

 We know the primary way to reduce our patient’s anxiety is to make them feel comfortable and confident about their wisdom teeth removal surgery.
 For this reason, we want to be sure that all of your questions have been thoroughly answered before we schedule your wisdom teeth extraction appointment.
 Dr. Williams will take the time to answer all your questions during your consultation so that you can make an informed decision.
 Once you arrive on the day of surgery, our friendly team will make sure you are entirely at ease and relaxed before we proceed.